nsaltamachia/p3/README.md

 ## Future Updates
+- [ ] Photos, Photos, Photos on the about page and eventually throught the restaurant detail pages.
 - [ ] Thumbs up only feature.
 - [ ] User image upload from a device to their meal post
 - [ ] L/R scrollable meal post view.